-CASA volunteers promote and protect the best interests of children, who have been abused and neglected, in court dependency proceedings, the child welfare system and the community.
+CASA volunteers promote and protect the best interests of children and youth in court dependency proceedings, the child welfare system, and the community.

 What You Need to Know: